hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 5. In the app, create/edit a design and tap **Save to Widget**.
 6. To choose a design per widget instance:
    - Long-press the widget → **Edit Widget** → select a **Design**
+   - If you want the widget to always follow the app’s current default design, select **Default (App)**.
 7. To show an icon (optional):
    - In the app, fill **Symbol → SF Symbol name** (for example: `sparkles`)
 8. To show an image (optional):